Course Staff Application

 Skills Required

-• Solid Understanding of System Programming - As an assignment developer, you must really understand the things you write, since writing a bug in your MP is equivalent to writing 400+ bugs that get deployed to students.
+• Firm Knowledge of C and System Programming - As an assignment developer, you must really understand the things you write, since writing a bug in your MP is equivalent to writing 400+ bugs that get deployed to students.
 Any race conditions or memory leaks left in the provided code you write will be deployed to 400+ students.
 In class, you only need to get the test cases working, here you need to make sure that your code is resilient against all test cases, or you will end up with a bug in the assignment.

 • Extensive Knowledge of Linux - As an assignment developer, you will need to be comfortable working in a Linux environment beyond a level that was required as a student.
 You may need to write makefiles, be prepared for obscure kernel conditions, understand process groups, and so on.
 Don’t worry, we can teach you many of these!